“If you think you're too small to be effective, you have never been in bed with a mosquito.”

 -Heather

 I recently finished The Last Chinese Chef and was pleasantly surprised by the read.
 I learned more about gourmet Chinese cuisine than I had ever known before, and the story line was interesting.
-The picture on the front cover is what initially caught my attention at the library; sometimes the cover art isn't much of an indication of the substance inside (I think I just rewrote a famous saying), so I'm happy to report that it was a good book.
+The picture on the front cover is what initially caught my attention at the library; sometimes the cover art isn't much of an indication of the substance inside (I think I just rewrote a famous saying), so I'm happy to report that it was a good book."Because I live, you also will live."That is a scripture I will be praying for several individuals in my life who need to see the life of Christ manifest in their situations.
+God said it.
+I believe it.

 ~Reese